 An example list of operations that can be performed within your data pipeline includes:

-• Replacing null or empty values with a standard term, such as ‘Not Available’.
+- Replacing null or empty values with standardized terms, such as ‘Not Available.’

-• In case the incoming record is suspected of being a potential duplicate, it is merged with the existing record, rather than being created as a new one.
+- In case the incoming record is suspected of being a potential duplicate, it is merged with the existing record, rather than being created as a new one, to prevent redundancies.

 How it helps?

-A data pipeline acts as a data quality firewall for your organizational datasets.
-Designing a data pipeline helps to ensure data consistency across all sources, and eliminates any discrepancy that may be present – before data is even loaded to the destination source.
+A well-designed data pipeline acts as a quality firewall for your organizational datasets.
+It helps ensure consistency across all data sources and eliminate any discrepancy that may be present – before data is even loaded to the destination source.

 d.
 Perform root-cause analysis of data quality errors

 Until now, we have mostly focused on how to track data quality and avoid data quality errors from entering the datasets, but the truth is: despite all these efforts, some errors will probably end up in the system.
-Not only will you have to fix them, but the more important part is understanding how these errors came up so that such scenarios can be prevented.
+Not only will you have to fix them, but the more important part is that you will also have to understand how these errors came up to prevent their recurrence.

 What does it look like?